sabrinabm94/wordpress/README.md

 7. Create the pages Homepage, About us, Contact, Archive and 404.
 Select the right page model foreach.

-## Projects acess Link
+## Acess Link
 localhost/wordpress

+## Acess the projects
+Your main directory of repository needs to be in C:\xampp\htdocs.

-Use the acess link in your browser to go to index of repository and select one project to show
+Use the acess link in your browser.

-# Project Structure
-This repository is divided into 2 folders and different projects:
-* Four Code Wordpress Theme
-* Sabrina Wordpress Theme with Docker
+Select the projects to see in the index.html file.

+### contacts
+sabrinabgbc

+sabrinabgbc@email.com

+noobfrontend.wordpress.com